Centauri gets in tune against Miners

 But turnovers and miscues spelled disaster as they began to self-destruct.
 The Miners' wheels completely fell off when head coach David Harnish drew a technical foul.

 Centauri hit a snag of their own losing Sam Anderson midway through the second to an ankle injury.
 But that didn’t slow down the Falcons as they earned a 38-26 advantage going to the locker room.
-Anderson would return in the third to bank a 3 pointer totaling 9 points on the night.
+Anderson would return in the third to bank a three-pointer totaling nine points on the night.

 Centauri lost a little traction in the third quarter but more than made up for it with a stifling fourth quarter outpacing the Miners to a 70-49 conclusion.